 How I Got Here

-The Three Minute Meditator), I spent close to two months in an incubator in the days before the need for neo-natal contact was well known.
+A premature twin (I'm still best friends with my delightful twin sister Dr. Nina Smiley, and proud to be the co-author with her of The Three Minute Meditator), I spent close to two months in an incubator in the days before the need for neo-natal contact was well known.

 Whether that lack of connection affected me or not, I grew up to be a relatively unhappy and fearful young man, my mind always filled with fearful or angry or self-aggrandizing thoughts.
 I was smart (although not a good student) and sometimes funny, but it was not much fun being me.
 I was bullied, and a wanna-be macho guy who really wasn't very macho in a culture that was.